yoyoyoju/TIL/servletJSP/hf4_servlet.md

     * The Browser sends an HTTP request to the server with the name of the requeste servlet(Code.do)
     * The Container sends the request to the `CodeReturn` servlet
         * the `CodeReturn` servlet is mapped to `Code.do` in the DD
-    * The `CodeReturn` servlet gets the bytes for the JAR
+    * The `CodeReturn` servlet
+        * gets the bytes for the JAR
-    * The `CodeReturn` servlet gets and output stream from the response
+        * gets and output stream from the response
-    * The `CodeReturn` servlet wrties out the bytes representing the JAR
+        * wrties out the bytes representing the JAR
     * The HTTP seponse now holds the bytes representing the JAR
     * the JAR starts downloading onto the client's machine
 * `CodeReturn` servlet in the above scenario, to download the JAR